mstable/mStable-contracts/contracts/emissions/README.md

 ### Donations

 The emissions controller will allow anyone to donate MTA rewards to a dial that is in addition to the weekly emissions schedule.
 These additional MTA rewards will be included in the weekly distribution.
 This can be used by mStable or third parties to incentivize dials.

-In addition, third party tokens can also be donated to dials and distributed in the weekly process.
-These are not voted on.
-It’s up to the party that is donating the tokens to decide how much will be distributed to which dials.

 ### Polygon Integration